History of Bangladesh: Deva Kingdom

-Late Middle Ages – Advent of Islam and Bengal Sultanate period
+Late Middle Ages

-Muslim rule in the region was inaugurated with the taking of Nadia in 1202.
+Muslim rule in the region was inaugurated with the taking of Nadia in 1202 (Ghurid invasion of Bengal).
 Initially, Bengal was administered by the Delhi Sultanate's governors, then by independent sultanates and then was under the rule of the Mughal empire.
 While Muslims had advanced into Sindh in the 700s, it was in Afghanistan that the ultimate Muslim conquest of South Asia originated from, starting with the raids by Mahmud of Ghazni in the early 11th century.
 The Afghanistan-based Ghurids replaced the Ghaznavids and they started expanded into the Ganges region.
-As part of this eastward expansion Ikhtiyaruddin Muhammad Bakhtiar Khan defeated the Palas in Bihar and in 1202 was victorious over the Senas in Nadia.
+As part of this eastward expansion Ikhtiyaruddin Muhammad Bakhtiar Khalji defeated the Palas in Bihar and in 1202 was victorious over the Senas in Nadia.
 In 1206, the Delhi Sultanate was created.
 It was not a true dynasty but the rulers was known as Mamluk.
 The Sultanate continued till 1290.
 The conquest of Nadia did not entail swift conversions to Islam.
 The authority of the Senas persisted in Vikrampur till 1245 and a large part of eastern Bangladesh had neither been conquered nor converted.

 Four dynasties based in Delhi succeeded the Slave dynasty.
 The Khaljis ruled from 1290 to 1320.
 The Tughluq dynasty's rule lasted until 1413.
 Sayyid rule ran from 1414 to 1451.
 The Lodhi dynasty ruled in the 1451-1526 period.
 But the writ of the Delhi Sultanate had been weak in its outer regions and Bengal like other similar areas turned into an independent region.
 Shamsuddin Ilyas Shah became the ruler of independent Bengal in 1342 and his dynasty ruled until 1486, barring a short interlude.
 He had come to power after a Bengali revolt against the Tughluq dynasty's governor.
-Shamsuddin's state was based in Pandua, modern-day Malda district.
 Shamsuddin drove up the Ganges to contest Tughluq rule.
 The Tughluqs, in return drove Ilyas Shah out of Pandua into eastern Bengal.
 Shamsuddin reclaimed Pandua and continued ruling Bengal.
 Shamsuddin's heir repelled Tughluq incursions and like his predecessor expanded the dynasty's authority into Bihar.

 The dynasty constructed grand buildings in Pandua.
 They built India's biggest mosque, the Adina mosque.
 Richard Eaton cites diplomatic accounts about the grandeur of Pandua's buildings.
 Eaton observes the influence of both Islamic and pre-Islamic Persian courts.
 Hindu landlords possessed a large quantity of land even under the Muslim rulers.
 The Hindu domination was opposed by the Muslim leadership, exemplified by the Faraizi campaign and leaders like Titu Mir in the 1800s.